centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 <div class="info" data-title="Note">

-> The <a href="[https://fabric.microsoft.com/](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse)" target="_blank">Eventhouse</a> [Eventhouse](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse) is designed to handle real-time data streams efficiently, which lets organizations ingest, process, and analyze data in near real-time.
+> The [Eventhouse](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse) is designed to handle real-time data streams efficiently, which lets organizations ingest, process, and analyze data in near real-time.
 Eventhouses are particularly useful for scenarios where **timely insights are crucial**.
 Eventhouses are **specifically tailored** to time-based, streaming events with multiple data formats.
 This data is automatically indexed and partitioned based on ingestion time.
 </div>

 [Back to Table of Contents](#table-of-contents)